charisios10/scp-site-roleplay/README.md

 # Scp Site Roleplay

 Welcome to the SCP Site Roleplay fan page!
-This page provides information about the alarms used in the SCP site roleplay.
+This page provides information about the game.
 Please note that this is not an official site, but rather a fan-made page.

 ## License